 Insert Service Data Unit (IN_SDU)

-NOTE – Insert Service Data Units (IN_SDUs) are periodic, octet-aligned data units of fixed length and their presence within the frame is signaled by the Insert Zone Included Flag.
+Insert Service Data Units (IN_SDUs) are isochronous, periodic, octet-aligned data units of fixed length and their presence within the frame is controlled by Managed Parameters.
+When present, each transfer frame on the physical channel is required to contain one IN_SDU and the transfer frame must be of constant length and be aligned with the codeblock in order to maintain periodicity.
 Their length may be of any constant value which is an integral number of octets, between 1 octet and the maximum length of the data-carrying space of the Transfer Frames, and is established by management.
 The length of IN_SDUs at the sending interface is always equal to the length at the receiving interface.

 MAP Packet Service